 From the moment that the tournament finishes the work begins for the next year, being completely stripped ready to be re-sown.
 When the grass is stripped back using the best machinery in the business, the ground is then thoroughly weeded to limit the chance of any regrowth.
 Once this is done the lawn undergoes a rigorous aeration process including tilling the soil.
 There is a dedicated team led by Neil Stubley that gets this process done in a relatively short space of time to get a fast turnaround so the courts are ready to play again as soon as possible.

 Once the soil is in the appropriate condition they grounds team moving on to lawn seed planting.
-When it comes to grass seed, Wimbledon tennis lawns have their very own produced to ensure the optimum growth.
-The seed is a mix of perennial rye grass which is used in combination with a controlled release fertiliser to speed up the development of the grass.
+When it comes to grass seed, Wimbledon tennis lawns have their very own produced to ensure optimum growth.
+The seed is a mix of perennial ryegrass which is used in combination with a controlled-release fertiliser to speed up the development of the grass.
 The final step in the planting process is surrounding the edges of the court/ turf area with a herbicide to prevent the outbreak of Poa Annua.
 This is a meadow grass that can spread quickly and have a very negative effect on the perfect lawns.
 After the planting process is complete the soil is covered and watered by large sheets so it can grow uninterrupted in a protected environment.

 The courts are hand weeded, rolled and mowed every day.
 The lawn grass at Wimbledon is mowed to 8mm exactly as this is the optimum length for the game.
 The courts are watered and monitored around the clock to make sure the grass is always as healthy as possible.

-Whilst the lawns at Wimbledon are pretty much perfect, they can be and are being improved every year.
+Whilst the lawns at Wimbledon is pretty much perfect, they can be and are being improved every year.
 You might wonder how this is possible, and the answer is constant controlled testing of different variations of grass.
 There are thousands of different combinations and conditions for growth that have been tested and even more left to test.
 This video explains the process at the lawn testing facility for many major sporting venues which is based in Yorkshire.